-Welcome to the CWA Margery Allingham Short Story Competition.
+Welcome to the CWA Margery Allingham Short Mystery Competition

-Our mission is to find the best unpublished short story – one that fits into legendary crime writer Margery’s definition of what makes a great story:
+Our mission is to find the best unpublished short mystery – one that fits into legendary crime writer Margery’s definition of what makes a great story:

 “The Mystery remains box-shaped, at once a prison and a refuge.
 Its four walls are, roughly, a Crime, a Mystery, an Enquiry and a Conclusion with an Element of Satisfaction in it.”